rayramsay/birbybot/slides/script.md

 ## Slide 8
 ### _[Read]_ Flickr returns photos that contain the search term in their title, description, or tags

-and this image is titled "Baby bog turtle," and its description includes the word "plover".
+This image is titled "_Baby_ bog turtle," and its description includes the word "plover".

 ## Slide 9
 ### ...threatened and endangered species that occur in Connecticut, including the threatened bog turtle, piping plover, and Puritan tiger beetle...